hongye-liang/my-airbnb/README.md

 bun dev
 ```

-DjangoBnB
+# DjangoBnB

 DjangoBnB is a full-stack Airbnb-style web application built with a Next.js/React + Tailwind CSS frontend and a Django + Django REST Framework backend.
-It provides dynamic property listings, authentication, booking, and real-time messaging in a production-ready setup.
+It provides dynamic property listings, authentication, booking, search filters, and real-time messaging in a production-ready setup.

------Features
+## ✨ Features

 Authentication – Secure user sign up, log in, and log out